Melissa Johns

 Melissa Johns is a British actress and disability activist.
-She is known for playing Sadie in The Interceptor, Imogen Pascoe on Coronation Street, Hannah Taylor in Life, and Miss Scott in Grantchester.
+She is known for playing Sadie in The Interceptor, Imogen Pascoe on Coronation Street, Hannah Taylor in Life, and Jennifer Scott in Grantchester.
 Johns is an ambassador for disability in the arts and advocates for better representation of disability on- and off-screen and stage.

 Early life

 Johns was born in Herefordshire and grew up in the town of Ledbury, where she attended John Masefield High School.
 She was born without her right forearm and hand.
 Johns is from a working-class background and references this in her speeches.

 Johns trained at East 15 Acting School (University of Essex) and since graduating has worked in TV, theatre, and radio.
 During her time at East 15, she was one of the first disabled actors to win the Laurence Olivier Bursary Award.

 Accolades

 Between 2017 and 2020, Johns won several awards, including JCI's Ten Outstanding Young Persons in the U.K, Shaw Trust's Power List, U.K's 100 most influential disabled people, JCI's Ten Outstanding Young Persons of the World, and she was shortlisted for Positive Role Model of the Year Award in the National Diversity Awards.

 In 2019, she was selected as one of 21 actors for the BAFTA Elevate programme.
 The same year, she was picked as Alumna of the Year 2019 for the University of Essex & East 15 Acting School for her disability advocacy in the arts.